 Snoops paddling in the estuary

 Dogs can roam anywhere throughout Estuary House although we prefer them to stay out of the bedrooms if possible in respect of following guests who may have sensitivities or allergies to pet hair.

 If you need your dog to be in the bedroom with you then please contact us, we may be able to arrange something for you.

-I haven't found any decent frozen dog food in France, but they do sell packs of waste meat in all supermarkets in the meat sections, labelled 'dechets pour les animaux' but it can be expensive, and considering that some human-grade pork cuts for example are about 2.99€ a kilo I will usually buy that if I've run out.
+I haven't found any decent frozen dog food in French pet stores, but they do sell packs of waste meat in all supermarkets in the meat sections, labelled 'dechets pour les animaux' but it can be expensive, and considering that some human-grade pork cuts for example are about 2.99€ a kilo I will usually buy that if I've run out.
 Meats are often on special offer and very often cheaper than their waste packs.